 Despite the rise of social media and the proliferation of thousands of internet marketing tools, email marketing remains a viable option.
 Email allows you to personalize your message in ways other tools cannot.
 Personalizing your emails is one of the most effective ways to reach your intended audience.
-However, this seems complicated when you’ve got a large number to hit!
-Of course, you can’t spend time designing unique emails for each customer.
-So, in this blog post, we will show you three quick wins for personalizing your emails at scale:

 2. Time and relevance